-Obviously we know today that, as bad as things got for the Armenians, they were thankfully not exterminated.
-The Ottomans advanced deep into Armenian territory after the Russians withdrew, but their advance was eventually stopped, owing to Armenian successes in three small battles in late May 1918: the Battle of Karakilisa (now called Vanadzor), which ended on May 28, and the Battles of Sardarabad (near modern Nor Armavir) and Abaran (Aparan), both of which ended on May 29.
-In all three cases the Armenians were outnumbered and outgunned, but were nonetheless able to grind the Ottomans down until they were unable to continue their offensive and had to pull back (though this was not accomplished without cost; the civilian population of Karakilisa was massacred by the Ottomans, around 4000 people).
-It’s probably fair to say that, had Armenian forces not managed to win these three battles (or at least a couple of them), there’s a good chance there wouldn’t be an Armenia today.
+The genocide within the Ottoman Empire continued through the founding of the Turkish Republic (historians generally place its end date in 1923).
+But Armenians outside the empire were spared military destruction in no small part because of three relatively minor Armenian victories in late May 1918: the Battle of Karakilisa (now called Vanadzor), which ended on May 28, and the Battles of Sardarabad (near modern Nor Armavir) and Abaran (Aparan), both of which ended on May 29.
+In all three cases the Armenians were outnumbered and outgunned, but were nonetheless able to hold the Ottomans off until they had to pull back (though this was not accomplished without cost–the civilian population of Karakilisa, around 4000 people, was massacred by the Ottomans).
+Had the Armenians not won these three battles (or at least a couple of them), there might not be an Armenia today.

-There were two immediate results to this trio of Armenian victories: first, the Republic of Armenia declared its national independence (from the Transcaucasian Democratic Federative Republic, the political entity that had formed to fill the vacuum left by the Russian withdrawal) as of May 28 (though the declaration was issued on May 30 and made retroactive), and second, there was a renewed push to negotiate an end to hostilities.
+There were two immediate results to this trio of Armenian victories.
+First, the Republic of Armenia declared its national independence (from the Transcaucasian Democratic Federative Republic, the political entity that had formed to fill the vacuum left by the Russian withdrawal) as of May 28 (though the declaration was issued on May 30 and made retroactive).
+Second, there was a renewed push to negotiate an end to hostilities.
 A conference had begun on May 11 in the Black Sea port city of Batumi (which is now in Georgia), attended by Ottoman, Armenian, Georgian, and Azerbaijani (Georgia and Azerbaijan had both declared their independence around the same time as Armenia) representatives.
-The Ottomans were still in a position to dictate terms, but the resulting Treaty of Batum that was signed on June 4 ceded somewhat less Armenian territory to the Ottomans than had been previously discussed in the conference, and, importantly, was recognition of Armenia’s existence as an independent nation.
-Georgia also concluded a less punitive peace agreement with the Ottomans as part of the treaty, while Azerbaijan’s part of the deal actually took the form of an alliance with the empire.
+The June 4 Treaty of Batum won Ottoman recognition of Armenia’s independence and left it more territory than the Ottomans had been willing to concede before the three May battles.

 There was more fighting on the Caucasus Front after Batum.
-Armenian irregulars resisted Ottoman rule in parts of Armenia that had been give to the Ottomans by the treaty, and this went on until the end of the war, when Ottoman forces were obligated to leave the region.
-Georgia signed the Treaty of Poti, a defense pact with Germany, on May 28, and subsequent Ottoman-Azerbaijani activity in the Caucasus nearly brought the Ottomans into full-on conflict with their German allies.
-Britain, along with the Armenians and some White Russian forces, unsuccessfully fought the Ottomans and Azerbaijanis in the August-September Battle of Baku, for control of oilfields near Baku.
-This was one of the final engagements of World War I, but it was one of the first engagements in the Armenian-Azerbaijani War of 1918-1920.
-That war created a rift between the two Caucasian nations that, though it was tamped down when both were Soviet republics, is still with us today.
+Armenian irregulars resisted Ottoman rule in those parts of Armenia that the treaty had given to the empire.
+This went on until the end of the war, when the Ottoman surrender and subsequent Turkish War of Independence threw things into chaos.
+Britain, along with the Armenians and some White Russian forces, unsuccessfully fought the Ottomans and Azerbaijanis in the August-September Battle of Baku, for control of oilfields in modern Azerbaijan.
+This was one of the final engagements of World War I, but it was also one of the first engagements in the Armenian-Azerbaijani War of 1918-1920.
+That war created a rift between the two Caucasian nations that, though it was suppressed when both were Soviet republics, has continued to the present day.